andradehenrique/dokploy-mcp/README.md

 ## Available Tools

-This MCP server currently provides the following tools for comprehensive project management:
+This MCP server currently provides the following tools for comprehensive project and application management:

 *   **`project-all`**:
     *   Description: Lists all projects in Dokploy.